noahehall/theBookOfNoah/aws_developer.md

     - NO! peering is always in a star configuration (1 central VPC peers with other VPCs)
     - you cannot talk to one VPC via another (transitive)
     - you have to set up the links individually
-  5. what is a VPC?
+  5. what is a peering connection ?
-    - a logical datacenter within AWS
-    - consists of internet gateways, virtual private gateways, route tables, network access control lists, subnets, and security groups
+    - enables you to route traffic via private IP addresses between two peered VPCs
   6. are security groups stateful or stateless ?
-    - stateful
+    - stateful: what comes in and go out automatically
   7. are network access control lists stateful or stateless?
-    - stateless
+    - stateless: what comes in can not go out automatically (you have to allow outbound on the same port)
-  8. when you create a VPC - what resources are/not autoamtically created?
+  8. when you create a VPC - what resources are/not automatically created?
     - yes: main route table, network ACL, default security group,
     - not: subnets, interget gateways,
   9. when you create a subnet, how many ip addresses does AWS reserve by default?